 If we've agreed with stakeholders on set thresholds for implementing a section 52 restriction or prohibition, we'll include these in the zone information in this document.

 Activities and risk mitigation

 Forestry operations

-The NZ Forest Owners Association have developed the Forest Fire Risk Management Guidelines (2018) which contains example trigger point tables and what fire prevention actions are suggested during different fire danger levels.
+The NZ Forest Owners Association's Forest fire risk management guidelines (2018) have trigger point tables and fire prevention actions at different fire danger levels.
 Fire and Emergency supports these guidelines.